Effective July 1, 2019 (updated effective Sept. 1, 2022)

 - To care for a child, parent, spouse or domestic partner (as defined under the Family and Medical Leave Act) who has an illness, injury, medical condition, or needs to obtain diagnosis, care or preventive care.

-Regular full-time and part-time staff employees are eligible to accrue sick time beginning at date of hire or rehire and are eligible to use sick time after completing 6 months of continuous service.
+Regular full-time and part-time staff employees are eligible to accrue sick time beginning at date of hire or rehire and are eligible to use sick time after it has been accrued.
 This policy does not apply to Postdoctoral appointees who are covered under a separate policy.